Ultimate 2023 Tokyo, Japan City Guide

-Our 2022-2023 Tokyo travel guide offers info & tips, things to do, transportation info, where to eat, best hotels, avoiding crowds, itineraries for the city, and everything else you need to know.
+Our 2023 Tokyo travel guide offers info & tips, things to do, transportation info, where to eat, best hotels, avoiding crowds, itineraries for the city, and more.
 Whether you’re visiting for cherry blossom, fall colors, or in between, we’ve got you covered.
-(Updated September 27, 2022.)
+(Updated January 8, 2023.)

 Tokyo can be an intimidating place to visit.
 As Japan’s capital and world’s largest metropolis–home to 13 million people–it’s a veritable sea of humanity.
 Its skyscrapers like modern-day castles, many of which have the distinct personality and architectural ambition not often associated with Japan.

 Tokyo’s transportation network is by far the most complex we’ve ever encountered, and with each visit we still manage to find new ways to get lost taking the trains.
 The megacity’s sprawling size and vast transit grid also raise questions about where to stay, as choosing certain spots can put you at a huge advantage–or disadvantage.
 We’ll cover all of that here.

 Through the bustle and maze of train lines, there are numerous districts, each offering unique character and begging to be explored.
 There’s the charm and old world sensibility of the low city, exemplified by temples and austere shopping streets of Asakusa.
 There’s the kinetic energy and buzz of the high city, showcased by the neon glow and occasional kitsch of Shinjuku.

 Tokyo is best known as a modern megacity known for speeding Shinkansen and bustling businessmen, but there’s much more to it–Tokyo literally holds everything you could possibly imagine.
 Tokyo is not our favorite city in Japan, but it is one of our favorite cities in the world.
 Seemingly paradoxical, but fairly easy to resolve.